 Spaying & Castrating

+We regularly perform neutering procedures on cats, dogs and rabbits in the practice.
 Unless you are intending to breed your pet, we recommend that you discuss spaying/castrating with one of our veterinary staff by the age of six months.
 These are routine procedures, which we perform regularly in the practice.
-Rabbit neutering is also available.

 Microchips are small implants that store details of your pet’s ownership.
 They are typically inserted under the skin between the shoulder blades and their details are logged on a UK wide database.
 If lost or stolen pets are taken to a veterinary practice, police station or animal shelter, they will be scanned, identified and returned to their owner.